zainnadeem786/Developer-Hub-Task-Management-Task-/README.md

  ## Contribution

   Feel free to fork this repository and create pull requests for any feature improvements or bug fixes.
 Let's build a better task management system together!

+This version includes:
+- **Task Sharing and Notifications**: Details about the endpoints and notifications when tasks are updated or shared.
+- **Admin Dashboard**: Admins have access to an analytics dashboard, which includes task statistics and graphical trends.
+- **Graphical Analytics**: Tasks trends and other analytics are visualized using a graphical interface.